gcallah/work/chaps/stein.md

 [^133]: Ibid., 260.

 [^134]: Ibid., 161.
 Full examination of fatherhood is outside the scope
-    of this chapter, but fathers also serve families, but differently,
-    see: Ibid., 68--73.
+    of this chapter, but fathers also serve families, though differently, see: Ibid., 68--73.

 [^135]: Stein, *Woman*, 201.